Time Travel with Orange Sourdough Swirl Bread

 Read the entire transcript at Martha’s YourSourdoughStart.com blog

-Orange Sourdough Swirl Bread
+Orange Swirl Sourdough Bread

 1. Activate the starter

 4–8 hours before you want to make the dough you must activate the starter.
-Mix ¼ cup start with ½ cup (120 grams) water and ¾ cup (120 grams) flour.
+Mix ¼ cup starter with ½ cup (120 grams) water and ¾ cup (120 grams) flour.
 Let it sit covered until it is bubbly and thick and smells sweet (approximately 6 hours).
 Your start is ready when it floats in water.

 2. Mix